 Coping with miscarriage

-Sadly, miscarriages are a common occurrence, with one in six pregnancies ending before week 20.
+Sadly, we know that miscarriage occurs in one in four pregnancies.
 This is little consolation when you have lost a baby through miscarriage, and you may want to find out why it occurred and if you can reduce the risk of it happening again.